Community is Key

 Christina is a Teaching Assistant and Sobriety School Alum.
 She dreams of healing multi-generational pain and substance use by showing up exactly as she is and where she is without the need to escape.
 She has spent the past 5 years fighting to be free from the need for alcohol, and has found her personal freedom by showing up over and over again and having what has felt like 5,000 day ones.
 She hopes to help create a safe space for others in Tempest Sobriety School to lean into their own desire to show up for life in a bigger way.
 She has two incredible children and a furry dog-child who all constantly remind and push her to be fully present and awake for the wonder of it all.

 Lisa, Community Manager

-Lisa is a Teaching Assistant and Hip Sobriety School alum, who completed her first school in Winter 2018.
+Lisa is the Community Manager and Hip Sobriety School alum, who completed her first school in Winter 2018.
 Her pronouns are she/her/hers.
 Lisa's background is in the healthcare and legal fields, where she specializes in case management.
 She is a proud queer teetotaler, who is passionate about helping students build connection while reclaiming their story.

 Join the Community

 Our secret Facebook group is one of the best parts of the school.
 If you have hang ups about it, click here.
 Otherwise, email firstname.lastname@example.org if you haven’t received your invite to join.
 (And don’t forget to watch the Community Guidelines video before you post.)

 In order to join the secret Facebook group, we’ll need to send you an email invite.
 Invites are sent 48 hours before school begins, so don’t worry if you don’t receive it right away.
 Please also note that this email invite will ask you to send a friend request to Afton Helen (our Operations System Manager).
 It may seem odd, but this keeps the Facebook group private and secret.

 still Haven’t received your invite?